 Interest on the Direct Graduate PLUS Loan

 Interest is charged on the Grad PLUS loan from the date the first disbursement is made until the loan is paid in full.
-Federal Direct Grad PLUS Loans have a fixed rate of 7.90% for loans made on or after July 1, 2006 and disbursed before July 1, 2013.
-Loans first disbursed on or after July 1, 2013 but before July 1, 2014 will have a fixed rate of 6.41%.
+Federal Direct Grad PLUS Loans have a fixed rate of 7.21% for loans first disbursed on or after July 1, 2014 but before July 1, 2015.

-Interest rates for PLUS Loans first disbursed on or between July 1, 2014 and June 30, 2015 (these will be fixed-rate loans) will be not be known until after the final auction for the year occurs.
 Current law (The Bipartisan Student Loan Certainty Act of 2013) states that the interest rate will be based on the high yield of the 10-year Treasury note at the final auction held prior to June 1 preceding the July 1 of the year for which the rate will be effective, plus a statutorily defined "add-on" (for Direct PLUS Loans, this is 4.6%) subject to an interest rate cap (for Direct PLUS Loans, this is 10.5%), and that the loan will be a fixed-rate loan.
+Interest rates for the next year will be not be known until after the final auction for the year occurs.

 Fees on the Direct Graduate PLUS Loan